namelivia/laravel-travelperk/README.md

   <img src="https://user-images.githubusercontent.com/1571416/89100898-508ea880-d3fb-11ea-8bc8-7f6a9e9b71c0.png" alt="Laravel TravelPerk" />
 </p>

+This is an unofficial package to integrate [Laravel](https://laravel.com/) applications with the [TravelPerk official Web API](https://developers.travelperk.com) with minimal effort.

 ## Installation

 Require this package, with [Composer](https://getcomposer.org/), in the root directory of your project.